 MATERIALS AND METHODS

 The experimental material for present study was comprised of 29 rice cultivars (Table 1) obtained from ICAR-IIRR, Hyderabad under AICRIP programme conducted at Regional Agricultural Research Station (RARS), PJTAU, Warangal, Telangana, India which is located at 18°01’N Latitude, 79°60’E Longitude and at an elevation of 270 m above mean sea level (MSL).
 The material was laid out in a randomized block design during kharif, 2022 (July–November) at RARS, Warangal.
-25 days age old seedlings of each entry was transplanted in 7.0 m2 area with two replications by adopting spacing of 20×15 cm2 between the rows and within the row.
+25 days age old seedlings of each entry was transplanted in 7.0 m2 area with two replications by adopting spacing of 20 cm×15 cm between the rows and within the row.
 All recommended package of practices and need based plant protection measures were followed to raise a good crop.
 Data were recorded at maturity on 10 random plants for each entry in each replication for number of productive tillers m-2, plant height (cm), panicle length (cm) and number of filled grains panicle-1.
 Days to 50% flowering and grain yield kg ha-1 were recorded on whole plot basis, whereas, random sample was used to estimate 1000 grain weight (g) for each entry in each replication.
 The mean data after computing for each trait was subjected to analysis of variance (Panse and Sukhatme, 1995), The analysis of genetic divergence was done using Mahalanobis (1936) D2 statistics.
 Grouping of genotypes into clusters was carried out following Tocher’s method (Rao, 1952).
 Intra and inter cluster distances and mean performances of clusters for all the traits were also computed.
 Contribution of each character for genetic divergence was estimated from the number of times it appeared in first rank.
 These parameters were estimated using INDOSTAT software version 9.1.

 Table 1: List of 29 rice genotypes used in the study.